Coding bootcamp: Controversy

 In 2016, there were concerns that partnering private coding bootcamps with federal financial aid could attract less reputable organizations to create coding bootcamp programs.
 Barriers to entry and exit mean established schools face less competition than in a free market, which can lead to deterioration of quality, and increase in prices.
 Also, problems within traditional university models could easily transfer to the university/bootcamp partnerships.
 On the other hand, others believe that enhancing policy around financial aid will help lower income prospective students attend.
 There are several sentiments of coding bootcamps being accessible only for the rich.

+Coding businesses

+Some businesses such as Code Ninjas and Northcoders work with children in bootcamps and other coding programs in order to progress them through different levels and areas of the field of programming.